raimohanska/ourboard/README.md

 -   Double click to add a new note
 -   Use keyboard shortcuts below

+Adding links

+- Paste a link to text, it'll automatically converted to a hyperlink
+- Select text and paste a link to convert the text to a link

 Adding images

 -   Add by dragging a file from your computer or from a browser window